PrestaShop/docs/webservice/tutorials/create-product-az.md

 ## Create the Product

-Now that we have all minimum `Product` dependencies, we can create a minimum `Product`.
+Now that the required dependencies are in place, we can move forward with crafting the minimum viable product.

-Send a `POST` request to `/api/products` with this body:
+Send a `POST` request to `/api/products` with the following body:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>